rieske/risk-service/README.md

 ##Running

-To spawn an embedded Tomcat at port 8080:
+To spawn an embedded Tomcat on port 8080:
 `./gradlew run`

 ##API